California SB 283.

 Who it applies to.

-The requirement applies to stationary battery energy storage systems with an aggregate rated energy capacity of 10 MWh or greater, installed on a permitted site on or after January 1, 2026.
-Smaller systems are not subject to the consultation requirement, though they remain subject to the full fire and building code compliance obligations under NFPA 855 (2023 edition, adopted into California Title 24) and local amendments.
+The requirement applies to stationary battery energy storage systems capable of storing 10 MWh or more where the permit application is submitted to a local jurisdiction.
+A parallel requirement applies to projects certified through the Energy Commission's opt-in process, which reaches systems at 200 MWh or greater.
+Smaller systems are not subject to the consultation requirement, though they remain subject to the full fire and building code compliance obligations under NFPA 855 and local amendments.

 Where the HMA fits.

 The consultation meeting surfaces concerns.
 The Hazard Mitigation Analysis under NFPA 855 is where those concerns are analytically addressed.
 The meeting is the input.
-The HMA is the output.
-The HMA should answer, in writing, every fire safety concern the fire authority raised, cite the applicable NFPA 855 methodology, and document the remediation pathway — prescriptive compliance, empirical UL 9540A data, or performance-based alternative — for any deficiency identified.
+The HMA is where those concerns are answered.
+The HMA should answer every fire safety concern the fire authority raised, in writing, with the applicable NFPA 855 methodology cited.
+For any deficiency identified, it should document the remediation pathway: prescriptive compliance, empirical UL 9540A data, or a performance-based alternative.

-Where the installation cannot meet prescriptive separation distances, NFPA 855 provides three remediation pathways: passive fire barriers extending 5 feet above and 5 feet beyond the clearance boundary, demonstration via UL 9540A large-scale fire test data that propagation will be contained, or site redesign to meet prescriptive distances.
+Where the installation cannot meet prescriptive separation distances, NFPA 855 provides three remediation pathways: a passive fire barrier meeting the standard's prescriptive requirements, demonstration via UL 9540A large-scale fire test data that propagation will be contained, or site redesign to meet prescriptive distances.
 HGS documents the options.
 The developer, with the engineer of record, selects the pathway.

 How HGS supports SB 283 compliance.